dimaMachina/graphql-eslint/website/src/pages/rules/unique-operation-types.md

 ---
-description:
-  "A GraphQL document is only valid if it has only one type per operation.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A GraphQL document is only valid if it has only one type per operation.'
 ---

 # `unique-operation-types`